umich-hist-399/campus-histories/blurbs/animal-house.md

 ---
+layout: single-col
+title: "Animal House"
+date: 2017
 ---

-# The Michigan "Animal House"
+{% include jumbotron.html
+title="The Michigan 'Animal House'" image="images/animal-house.jpg"
+text="Bears and Wolverines on the way to class?" %}

-_From 1929 until 1962, students could visit the "Animal House" on the way to class._
+## From 1929 until 1962, students could visit the "Animal House" on the way to class.

 - In the 1800's, before plans for the Animal House existed, the Fletcher Farm occupied the space it would inhabit (Pettibone; 1854).
 After which, Dr. Ransom Smith acquired the property and built a house upon it.
 - After his death, Ransom's family donated the property to the University of Michigan.
 The Homeopathic Medical School first made the house into the Nurse's Home, where nurses would live while working and studying at the hospital (McRae; 1901).